-All residence halls have a $15 Social Fee established by the Residence Hall Association, which is assessed in conjunction with room and board payments each semester.
+All residence halls have a $15 Social Fee (reflected in above rates) established by the Residence Hall Association, which is assessed in conjunction with room and board payments each semester.
 The Social Fee is assessed to every student living in the residence halls and is nonrefundable.
-Summer Housing fees include ResNet Internet service and cable.
+Summer Housing fees include ResNet Internet service.

-Summer Housing fees will be billed in full to the resident's MyInfo account.
+Summer Housing fees will be billed in full to the student's MyInfo account.
 Summer Housing fees are expected to be paid by the MSU Fee Deadline with the Office of Student Accounts.

 The Summer Resident Advisor (RA) facilitates and promotes a positive community within the residence halls.
 RAs are peer “helpers” and assist in the growth and development of students as well as assisting them in maximizing their college experience.
-RAs serve as a liaison between the Residence Life and University Food Services administration and students in the residence halls.
+RAs serve as a liaison between the University Student Housing and University Food Services administration and students in the residence halls.
 Summer RAs have a great deal of administrative responsibilities and deal with an extremely diverse and transitory population.
 Short-term community development efforts are a focus in the summer due to the nature of the residents.
-Additionally, summer RAs have the opportunity to work the hall front desk up to 15 paid hours a week and assist with Residence Life Tours.
+Additionally, summer RAs have the opportunity to work the hall front desk up to 15 paid hours a week and assist with University Student Housing Tours.